 How We Got Here — Project Process and Milestones

 - Execution of Metro CET Grant (December 2013)

-- Proposed Code Amendments — Public Hearings (June 2015)
+- Proposed Code Amendments — Planning and Sustainability Commission Public Hearings (Spring 2016)